Why This Matters

 Structure

-A linked list is a sequence of nodes, each containing a value and a pointer to the next node.
+A linked list is a sequence of nodes -- small objects that each contain a value and a reference (pointer) to the next node.
+Think of a scavenger hunt: each clue tells you where to find the next one.
 The list is accessed through a head pointer.
-The last node points to nil.
+The last node points to None (nil).

 head -> [10 | *] -> [20 | *] -> [30 | nil]